cloidl/azure-docs/articles/active-directory/devices/assign-local-admin.md

 - Device administrators are assigned to all Azure AD Joined devices.
 They can't be scoped to a specific set of devices.
 - Local administrator rights on Windows devices aren't applicable to [Azure AD B2B guest users](../external-identities/what-is-b2b.md).
 - When you remove users from the device administrator role, changes aren't instant.
 Users still have local administrator privilege on a device as long as they're signed in to it.
 The privilege is revoked during their next sign-in when a new primary refresh token is issued.
 This revocation, similar to the privilege elevation, could take upto 4 hours.
+- "Run as ..." does not work without switching users first to aquire a token

 ## Next steps